4 minute read

 In the meantime, there’s work to be done getting the old Watt Bros. shop ready for the launch of freshAyr on November 18; and so, with a firm handshake, Robert is gone.

-*The Happening at Watt bros will be open to the public from 19 – 24 November from 12-5pm daily, with a public closing event from 5-8pm on Thursday 24 November.
+*The Happening at Watt bros will be open to the public from 19 – 24 November (2016) from 12-5pm daily, with a public closing event from 5-8pm on Thursday 24 November 92016).
+NB: This event has now ended.

 A Fringe programme of creative performances, events and workshops will run from 20 – 27 November in Watt Bros and surrounding venues – including The Town Hall, Wee Windaes, The Newmarket and Smoking Goat – all events are free but must be booked through Eventbrite.